ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

 #. ``snp_motion_planning/src/planner_profiles.hpp``:
 	* This file contains the planner profiles used to create our motion plan.
 Currently, only the Simple Planner profile is populated.
 This is one of the main files we will be editing in our exercise.

-#. ``snp_motion_planning/src/planner_server.hpp``:
+#. ``snp_motion_planning/src/planner_server.cpp``:
 	* This is where our custom planner profiles will be used by our application.
 Take a look at the ``createProgram()`` method.
-This method takes the toolpath rasters and connects them with transitions and the starting and ending freespace to create our motion plan's waypoints.
+This method takes in the toolpath rasters and constructs motion plan requests in a manner usable by Tesseract.
+These motions include freespace motions, transition motions, and raster (process) motions.
+The order that they are added is the same order that they will be returned in.

 #. ``snp_motion_planning/src/taskflow_generators.hpp``:
-	* This file creates taskflow graphs for planning transition and freespace motions using our planners.
+	* This file creates taskflow graphs for planning transition, raster, and freespace motions using our planners.
 This is another main file we will be editing.

 Fill in the Code
 ----------------
-The planner profiles tell Tesseract which motion planner we would like to use as well as any special configurations required to use each one.
+The planner profiles tell Tesseract how to use a given motion planner with specific configurations.
 These configurations can range from timeout limits to specific pose sampling.
 For this exercise, we will be implementing the profiles for Descartes, OMPL, and TrajOpt.

 Currently, only the Simple Planner is set up.
 Try running the application and see how the motion plan performs.